henry4516/Network-Flow/README.md

-These include the essential definitions for a graph, and some flow algorithms.
+These files include the essential definitions for a graph, and some flow algorithms.
 Will keep updating.